-Not to be confused with Ruby Falls in Chattanooga, Tennessee, Anna Ruby is one of four impressive waterfalls near Helen GA.
-The others include DeSoto Falls, Dukes Creek Falls, and Ravel Cliff Falls.
+Not to be confused with Ruby Falls in Chattanooga, Tennessee, Anna Ruby is one of the four most impressive waterfalls near Helen GA.
+The others include DeSoto Falls, Dukes Creek Falls, and Raven Cliff Falls.

 It’s one of our favorite GA waterfalls for a number of reasons.
 First, it’s an easy National Recreation Trail hike (details on that below) through a gorgeous part of the Chattahoochee National Forest, with rushing waters visible and audible most of the way.